Understanding your health

 To learn more

 You can also find the podcast on major podcast platforms.
-For an overview of what physical therapy is and how it can help you, check out our comprehensive guide to physical therapy.
+For an overview of what physiotherapy is and how it can help you, consult our complete guide to physiotherapy.

 Sources

 • Bedson J, Croft PR.
-The discrepancy between clinical and radiographic knee osteoarthritis: a systematic search and summary of the literature.
+The discordance between clinical and radiographic knee osteoarthritis: a systematic search and summary of the literature.
 BMC Musculoskeletal Disorders.
 2008;9:116.

 • Hsu H, Siwiec RM.
 Knee Osteoarthritis.
 StatPearls.
 2023.